igalonso/ServerlessOps/documentation/4_operations_advanced_features/README.md

 We are shifting traffic 10% each minute!
 This has been done using 2 lines on SAM.
 How awesome it is?

 You can run tests (different requests) against the application to find see the different results.
+Sometimes it will give you the labels and sometime, text found on the picture!

 ### 4.1.3 OPTIONAL - Use hooks and alarms.
 <details>